psiprotocol/whitepapers/README.md

-# whitepapers
+# Whitepapers
-Whitepapers that the Psi team has published.
+This repository contains all of the whitepapers that the Psi Protocol team has published.